Temasys/SkylinkJS/README.md

 These are the directories:

-- `demo`: The demos.
+- `demo/`: The demos.
 Ensure that you configure with your own App Key based on the example on `config-example.js`.
-- `doc` : Compiled documentation from `source/` files and basing off the theme on `doc-style/`.
+- `doc/` : Compiled documentation from `source/` files and basing off the theme on `doc-style/`.
-- `doc-style` : The documentation theme for YUIDOC.
+- `doc-style/` : The documentation theme for YUIDOC.
-- `publish` : The compiled `source/` files for testing or production ready SDK.
+- `publish/` : The compiled `source/` files for testing or production ready SDK.
+- `release/` : The compiled `source/` files for publishing into the CDN.
-- `source` : The source code.
+- `source/` : The source code.

 ## License
 [APACHE 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)